Be Aware › Mule Deer

 - If you see a fawn on its own, the best thing to do is to keep your distance and leave the animal right where you found it.
 The mother is usually close by.

-If you have an encounter with aggressive wildlife, please alert the Utah Division of Wildlife Resources office near you.
-If the encounter occurs after hours or on the weekend, please call your local police department or county sheriff’s office, who can contact a conservation officer to handle the situation.
+If you have an encounter with aggressive wildlife or see animals that look sick or are injured, please report it to the nearest Utah Division of Wildlife Resources office.
+If the encounter or sighting occurs after hours or on the weekend, please call your local police department or county sheriff’s office, who can contact a conservation officer to handle the situation.